Vilambā: In Journey to the West

 Samantabhadra accompanied by the Ten Rākṣasīs.
 Japanese depiction from the Kamakura period (1185–1333).

-In Journey to the West, after Tang Sanzang and his disciples are defeated by the poison tea of the Hundred-Eyed Demon King, who possesses a thousand eyes that radiate brilliant golden light to confuse his enemies and victims, Sun Wukong flees from the demon and encounters Lishan Laomu.
+In the Ming dynasty novel Journey to the West, the Buddhist rākṣasī Vilambā is elevated to the status of a bodhisattva.
+However, there are no prior textual records explaining how she became the mother of the solar rooster deity, and the literary origins of this relationship remain unknown.
+In the novel, after Tang Sanzang and his disciples are defeated by the poison tea of the Hundred-Eyed Demon Lord, who possesses a thousand eyes that radiate brilliant golden light to confuse his enemies and victims, Sun Wukong flees from the demon and encounters Lishan Laomu.

 On the instructions of Lishan Laomu, Sun Wukong requests help from Vilambā, who eventually subdues and captures the demon king.
 Vilambā said that she had been living low-key for over 300 years since she last attended the Yulan Festival.
 She had kept her name incognito, never went out, and no one knew about her.
 When she asked Sun Wukong how he knew about her existence, he refused to answer.
 According to Vilambā, the demon king's radiant golden light is so powerful that even the Buddha could not defeat it.
 Vilambā uses an embroidery needle to do so, which was not made of iron or steel but was extracted by her son from his own eyes.
 After the demon king is subdued, Vilambā sends him to guard Thousand Flowers Cave.

-In Chapter 73 of the commentary on Journey to the West by Taoist Chen Shibin of the Qing dynasty, it is explained that Lishan Laomu is familiar with the Hundred-Eyed Demon King, which refers to the pure yin consciousness containing poisonous flames.
+In Chapter 73 of the commentary on Journey to the West by Taoist Chen Shibin of the Qing dynasty, it is explained that Lishan Laomu is familiar with the Hundred-Eyed Demon Lord, which refers to the pure yin consciousness containing poisonous flames.
 On the other hand, Vilambā carries the yang energy, similar to Ziyun Mountain in the Cave of Thousand Flowers, and radiates the brilliance of the sun, revealing light.

 The Yuan zaju or operatic version text of The Journey to the West styles Vilambā as the friend of the Queen Mother of the West, Princess Iron Fan and Lishan Laomu.